 When the bag swings, you have to coordinate your body to throw a punch (range), and that develops your offensive skills.

-Also, when the bag comes towards you, it is an excellent possibility to practice your defense skills such as stepping away, blocking, etc.
+Also, when the it comes towards you, it is an excellent possibility to practice your defense skills such as stepping away, blocking, etc.

 Hence, if you cannot spare with someone, it is the most suitable to get a “real” combat situation.